 Chocolate ice-cream is always off the menu

 Cats are not designed to eat chocolate.
 That's because it contains an organic compound called theobromine.
-Cats can't process theobromine, meaning it builds upon inside their system and then soon turns toxic.
+Cats can't process theobromine, meaning it builds up to toxic levels in the bloodstream quickly.

 What else might happen if I give my cat ice-cream?

-It's sad to see, but some very irresponsible owners started a trend in which people purposely give their cats brain freeze and then post the videos on youtube.
+It's sad to see, but some very irresponsible owners started a trend in which people purposely give their cats brain freeze and then post the videos.
 Although all the cats quickly recover, it's obvious that the experience was very unpleasant.
 Anyone with any sense would strongly recommend against deliberately freezing your cat's brain.

 So, should I give my cat some ice-cream or not?